bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 In addition to the three overloads above there is of course the option of the overload with a `const X &&` argument, but I'm going to skip over it in this article.

+A typical usage of this rules is for the typical copy/move constructor/assignment quadruple.
+For a user defined class `X` we expect two overloads requiring:

+- `const X &` for copy constructor or assignment
+- `X &&` for the move constructor or assignment

 ## Template argument deduction and reference colapsing rules